L'affaire est dans le sac

 L'affaire est dans le sac (English: It's in the Bag) is a 1932 French comedy film, directed by Pierre Prévert and written by his more famous brother, poet and screenwriter Jacques Prévert, based on a script by Ákos Ráthonyi.
-It was Pierre Prévert's directional debut.
-While not a box office success at the time, it's nowadays considered a cult film.
+It was Pierre Prévert's directorial debut.
+Although it was not a box office success at the time, it is now considered a cult film.

 Plot

 The plot involves a kidnapping.
-A hatter, Benjamin Déboisé, with an accomplice, undertakes to kidnap the son of Hollister, a millionaire, abducting him in a bag.
-However, they mistakenly kidnap Hollister himself instead.
-Hollister, bored with life, is actually delighted to be involved in the adventure, while Hollister's daughter and a second accomplice fall in love, and Déboisé eventually disappears with the ransom.
+A hatter, Benjamin Déboisé, with an accomplice, undertake to kidnap the son of Hollister, a millionaire, abducting him in a bag.
+However, they mistakenly kidnap Hollister himself.
+Hollister, bored with life, is actually delighted to be involved in the adventure.
+Meanwhile, his daughter and a second accomplice fall in love, and Déboisé eventually disappears with the ransom.

 Cast

 Étienne Decroux played the kidnapper Benjamin Déboisé.
 Other actors included a young Jean-Paul Le Chanois (billed as Jean-Paul Dreyfus), Julien Carette, Philippe Richard, Anthony Gildès, and Jacques Brunius.
 Future screenwriter Louis Chavance appears as a passer-by.